eliezer-guimaraes/RunRabbit/README.md

   ```
   winget install --id Git.Git -e --source winget
   ```
-  <p> Now for the second command, you need to open the Git CMD or Git Bash and run it <br> (Agora para o segundo comando, você precisará roda-lo no CMD do Git, ou até mesmo no Git Bash)</p>
+  <p> Now for the second command, you need to open the Git CMD or Git Bash and run it: <br> (Agora para o segundo comando, você precisará roda-lo no CMD do Git, ou até mesmo no Git Bash)</p>

   ```